Priyanka201394/UI-AutomationFramework/README.md

 **Note**
 - The wider team is using Selenium with BDD, POM hence have used the same.
 But the language used is Java because of ease of standartisation , libraries and verbosity.
-- The API endpoint of the Login page does not have any